The Suffering of God: Summary

 The final chapter of Fretheim's book deals with the special relationship between the suffering God and His suffering servants, the prophets.
-In men like Jeremiah, the divine word is incarnated to the point that the prophet shares in the divine suffering and God shares in the prophets suffering.
+According to Fretheim, in men like Jeremiah, the divine word is incarnated to the point that the prophet shares in the divine suffering and God shares in the prophets suffering.
 The lives of the prophets are tied up in the divine life to the point that they embody the word of God in their lives as well as their words.
 The suffering servant in Isaiah experiences the same phenomenon as prophets like Moses and Jeremiah, but in him, Fretheim sees another level intensification of presence.
-Despite his strong claims about the shared suffering of the prophets and God, Fretheim acknowledges that in the Old Testament God Himself did not become completely incarnate in an entire human life.
-That act is reserved for the incarnation of Jesus Christ, but Fretheim sees it, not as something radically new, but as “the culmination of a long-standing relationship of God with the world that is much more widespread in the OT than is commonly recognized.”
+Fretheim acknowledges that in the Old Testament God Himself did not become completely incarnate in an entire human life.
+That act is reserved for the incarnation of Jesus Christ, but Fretheim sees it, not as something radically new, but as "the culmination of a long-standing relationship of God with the world that is much more widespread in the OT than is commonly recognized."

-Fretheim's work is incredibly successful at accomplishing its stated purpose of bringing balance to the church's image of God in the Old Testament.
-He powerfully synthesizes the work of feminist, liberation, and process theologians while relying firmly on his expertise as a biblical exegete.
-The real strength of this work is that Fretheim manages to make many of the same critiques common to these movements without sounding like a feminist or a liberation theologian.
-While he acknowledges their influence on him, the author's tone and focus remain overtly biblical throughout the book.

-Fretheim brings an air of authority and experience in the task of exegesis that is missing in the works of systematic theologians addressing the same issues.
-Influences like Abraham Heschel help him keep Christian bias to a minimum when approaching the Old Testament text.
-Furthermore, he does not limit himself to one or two proof texts to support his position.
-On the contrary, I found myself flipping through my Bible constantly while reading his work.
-He challenges the reader to draw theology from the biblical text rather than to allow our preconceived ideas about God to distort our reading of the Old Testament.